 Old coffee is good for the compost. #compostthatshit #compost #composting #compostagem #compostlife #composteren #compostingisfun #compostingiscool #homecomposting #thuiscomposteren #communitycomposting #kompost #komposto #komposting #kompostierung #recycle #recycled #recycling #recycledart #zerowaste #zerofoodwaste #turnhout #koffie #coffee

-You'll know when you can introduce your organic material into your garden when the compost is a dark, crumbly, earth-smelling pile.
+You'll know when you can introduce your organic material into your garden (or give to friends in your community garden) when the compost is a dark, crumbly, earth-smelling pile.
 For vigilant composters, this can occur in as little as four weeks, but for those who just want to let nature take its course, it may end up being six months to a year before you have your hands on gardening gold.